 MOI Founder, Executive Director, and Guiding Teacher

 Johnathan Woodside is an Insight Meditation teacher in the Theravada tradition engaged in bringing mindfulness and self-inquiry into the mainstream of wellness programs and daily life.
 He is the Guiding Teacher of Mindfulness Outreach Initiative and a consultant at various locations in Omaha Nebraska where he encourages greater self-awareness through stillness and dynamic meditation practices.
 He leads classes and retreats on mindfulness meditation for the promotion of greater health and wellness in the Omaha community.

-Mindfulness is a wholesome mental factor of awareness that connects to experience with attention, in the present moment, on purpose, with an attitude or intentional stance of nonattached equanimity.
+Mindfulness is a wholesome mental factor of awareness that connects to experience with attention, in the present moment, purposefully, with an attitude or intentional stance of nonattached equanimity.
 Mindfulness also has a very important ethical component; it means more than simply recognizing what’s present.
 It means being aware of what’s present without greed, without aversion, without delusion.
 Meditation teaches people through their own personal experience how to pay attention and sustain that attention moment by moment.
 Meditating is an effective and efficient technique that helps us know our mind and relax our bodies, helping to reduce depression symptoms, stress, anxiety, and boost mental health by promoting a harmonious outlook.